kubb-labs/kubb/docs/plugins/swagger-client/index.md

 :::

 ### client <Badge type="danger" text="deprecated" />
-Path to the client that will be used to do the API calls.
+Path to the client that will be used to do the API calls.<br/>
 Relative to the root

 ::: info